What is greenwashing?

 For consumers, there is a growing body of evidence that shows consumer sentiment is slanted toward being green and environmentally sustainable.
-Individuals by and large want to do the right thing and want to help mitigate the continued effects of climate change.
+Individuals want to do the right thing and want to help mitigate the continued effects of climate change.
 When a company, product or service is caught or discovered to be greenwashing, there is a general sense of distrust that occurs.
-Consumers will no longer trust the brand or product in question, and might also begin to question other claims.
+Consumers will no longer trust the brand or product in question and might also begin to question other claims.

-Ultimately, the biggest effect of greenwashing is existential.
+The biggest effect of greenwashing is existential.
 Each act that an organization or individual doesn't take with real green initiatives has a potential negative effect on the planet.
 Greenwashing masks the inaction of not taking steps to reduce environmental impact.
-With the effects of climate change continuing to manifest on humanity, there is no time to waste in taking steps to help improve sustainability such that humanity and Earth itself will continue to survive.
+With the effects of climate change continuing to imperil humanity, there is no time to waste in taking steps to help improve sustainability so that humanity and Earth itself will continue to survive.

 How to avoid or prevent greenwashing